now and then a person has to feel like a failure in order

 Copyright (c) Forchianna L.L.C.

-About the Author: Debbie "Takara" Shelor, the Enlightened Engineer, is a bestselling author, award-winning speaker, engineer, and mystic.
+About the Author: Debbie "Takara" Shelor is a bestselling author, award-winning speaker, engineer, and consultant.
 She is the creator of Dancing

 Dolphin Energy Healing Aromatherapy Products and many other

 high vibration technologies.
 Her free email newsletter, Here's to Your Magnificence, is read by several thousand